Intilery/intilery.github.io/docs/schema/page.md

 sidebar_label: Page
 ---

 The `page` call lets you record whenever a user sees a page of your website, along with any optional properties about the page.
-Calling `page` or [`screen`](./screen/) the [Website Tag](/docs/tag/tag1) or [HTTP API](/docs/apis/api) is the first step to integrating and using Intilery.
+Calling `page` or [`screen`](./screen/) via the [API]](/docs/apis/api) is the first step to integrating and using Intilery.

-**Note: In `analytics.js` a `page` call is included in the snippet by default** just after `analytics.load`.
-We do that because you **must** call this method at least once per page load.
-However, you can choose to add an optional `name` or `properties` to the default call, or call it multiple times if you have a single-page application.

 Here’s the payload of a typical `page` call with most [common fields](./common/) removed: